ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 1. Once the area of interest (AOI) is determined the input map was clipped to that extent.
 The resulting classes in the
 AOI are:

-0 = out of bounds
+        0.  out of bounds
-1 = Temperate or sub-polar needleleaf forest
+        1. Temperate or sub-polar needleleaf forest
-2 = Sub-polar taiga needleleaf forest
+        2. Sub-polar taiga needleleaf forest
-5 = Temperate or sub-polar broadleaf deciduous
+        5. Temperate or sub-polar broadleaf deciduous
-6 = Mixed Forest
+        6. Mixed Forest
-8 = Temperate or sub-polar shrubland
+        8. Temperate or sub-polar shrubland
-10 = Temperate or sub-polar grassland
+        10. Temperate or sub-polar grassland
-11 = Sub-polar or polar shrubland-lichen-moss
+        11. Sub-polar or polar shrubland-lichen-moss
-12 = Sub-polar or polar grassland-lichen-moss
+        12. Sub-polar or polar grassland-lichen-moss
-13 = Sub-polar or polar barren-lichen-moss
+        13. Sub-polar or polar barren-lichen-moss
-14 = Wetland
+        14. Wetland
-15 = Cropland
+        15. Cropland
-16 = Barren Lands
+        16. Barren Lands
-17 = Urban and Built-up
+        17. Urban and Built-up
-18 = Water
+        18. Water
-19 = Snow and Ice
+        19. Snow and Ice

-These classes were collapsed to:
+These initial classes were reclassed as follows:

-classes 15,16,17,18,19 were reclassed as no vegetation.
+* classes [ 15, 17, 18, 19 ] were reclassed as no vegetation.

-classes 1,2 were reclassed as a spruce class.
+* classes [ 1, 2 ] were reclassed as a spruce class.

-classes 5,6 were reclassed as deciduous
+* classes [ 5, 6 ] were reclassed as deciduous

-class 11 was reclassed as shrub tundra
+* class [ 11 ] was reclassed as shrub tundra

-The remainder of the classes were left as is for further classification in later steps
+* The remaining initial classes were left as-is for further classification using ancillary layers.

 2. The wetland class was reclassified using the coastal_interior layer into coastal wetlands and interior spruce bogs (spruce class).